-- Get the Rough Guide to Provence & the Cote d’Azur before heading to the French Riviera.
+- Get the Lonely Planet guide to Provence & the Cote d’Azur before heading to the French Riviera.
 Along with this 5 Days in the French Riviera sample itinerary – it’ll be your best friend while planning your holiday and during your stay.

 - The French Riviera is a year-round destination, best enjoyed during the shoulder seasons (April-May-June and Sep-Oct).
 During these times, the weather is pleasant, the crowds haven’t yet arrived (or have already left), and the roads are less congested.
 Summer can feel quite claustrophobic and muggy, not to mention a bit pompous.

 - You can get around by foot in the Riviera’s main towns such as Nice, Antibes and Cannes, and even use the bus or train to get from one town to the other.
 However, having a car is a real plus, as it will open up the beautiful countryside for exploration.

 - Keep in mind that French highways are heavily tolled, but there’s always a slower and usually scenic alternative available free of charge.
 Use the scenic route in the mornings, and the highways on the return leg to strike the best balance between sites-costs-time.